jaxio/celerio-angular-quickstart/README.md

 In short, we use Angular Cli to create the projet skeleton and then Celerio to reverse the database schema and generate the Angular + Spring Boot code to access the database content.
-The generated code covers much more areas that a simple Hello World app (search, pagination, validation, auto-complete, etc.)
+The generated code covers much more areas than a simple Hello World app (search, pagination, validation, auto-complete, etc.)

 Take a look at the generated code for yourself.
 Out of this [sample SQL schema](https://github.com/jaxio/celerio-angular-quickstart/blob/master/quickstart-conf/01-create.sql),